Caesar3142/GNN-BFS-RANS/README.md

 - For best results, use converged solution data (e.g., final time step) for training
 - Graph connectivity is automatically validated and fixed during construction
 - Isolated nodes are handled automatically with self-loops to ensure message passing works correctly
+- **Normalization**: Velocity components are normalized separately; each field is normalized independently
+- **Training**: The loss function uses field-wise computation to ensure balanced learning across all fields
+- **Visualization**: Plots use triangulation-based rendering for accurate representation of unstructured meshes

 ## Troubleshooting